BryceMehring/GameEngine/README.md

 #### Windows:
 * Run `CreateWinSymLinks.bat` as an administrator to create the symbolic links.
 * Set GameLauncher as the startup project, and build the solution in at least Visual Studio 2013.
+* If debugging within Visual Studio, the working directory must be set to `./bin`
 * Copy `glfw3.dll` into `GameEngine/bin`

 #### Linux: